Are You Making One Of These 6 Website Design Mistakes?

 Maybe it's just me, but aren't those things super obvious?

 There are items that you should already have on your art website.
 No-brainer, obvious items, like your name, art and contact info.
 But how do you go about turning your website into one that Google likes to show when people search what you do?
 One that looks great and is representative of your personality and creativity.
 One that people are actually interesting in looking through.

 You might've found yourself with some time on your hands now, and if you read our last post you're probably busy working on productive ways to fill up your time in quarantine.
 Why not get cracking on that website of yours?

 In this post, I'll share my 6 top tips on how a few small changes can immediately level up and your artist website.

 ITEMS YOU SHOULD ALREADY HAVE ON YOUR WEBSITE

-A relevant portfolio - Your Artwork.
-Consider posting new work first, then most popular work, then oldest work.
+An up to date, relevant portfolio - Your Artwork.
+When organising your amazing art portfolio consider posting new work first, then most popular work, then oldest work.
 Only put your best work on your website.
-Don’t put just any old thing, just because you made it.
+Don’t put just any old thing, just because it was something made.
 That has the potential to look cluttered and random.
 Keep it relevant.

 Social Media Links - Obviously, you’ll be wanting people to follow your art if they’re not already.
 So link them to whatever social media platforms you use the most.
 The best and most used are Facebook, Instagram and Twitter.